 EPS Discovery Day, Engineering Taster Day, Work Experience Week, Summer School and Girls into STEM Day

-The School offers several days during the year, when secondary school students can visit us, have a tour of the school, and participate in hands-on activities to find out more about engineering.
+The Department offers several days during the year, when secondary school students can visit us, have a tour of the school, and participate in hands-on activities to find out more about engineering.

 Visits to schools and colleges - including specialist expert talks and mentoring